ellysh/bash-programming-from-scratch/manuscript/BashScripting/variables.md

 files[i+1]="/usr/share/doc/xz/README
 ```

-Bash can insert the sequential array elements at once.
-To do that, specify the starting index, colon and the number of elements.
+You can insert the sequential array elements at once.
+Specify the starting index, colon and the number of elements in the parameter expansion.
 Here is an example:
 {line-numbers: true, format: Bash}
 ```
 $ echo "${files[@]:1:2}"
 /usr/share/doc/flex/README.md /usr/share/doc/xz/README
 ```

 This `echo` call prints two elements, starting from the first.
 The elements' indexes are not important in this case.
-We get the filenames with indexes 1 and 5.
+You get the filenames with indexes 1 and 5.

-Starting with version 4, Bash provides the `readarray` command.
+Starting with version 4, Bash provides the `readarray` built-in.
 It is also known as `mapfile`.
 The command reads the contents of a text file into an indexed array.
 Let's see how to use it.

-Suppose we have the file named `names.txt`.
-It contains names of some persons:
+Suppose you have the file named `names.txt`.
+It contains names of several persons:
 {line-numbers: true, format: Bash}
 ```
 Alice